Evolution of Cloud Computing Models

 The commercial market for IaaS services is expected to expand at a brisk pace shortly.
 Industry observers remain upbeat in light of rising demand for (and growing adoption of) infrastructure computer functions in the enterprise market.
-Significant drivers of these trends include pure-play IaaS service providers and cloud providers related closely to telecom services.
+Significant drivers of these trends include pure-play IaaS service providers and cloud optimization services providers related closely to telecom services.
 Meanwhile, "Midmarket and small enterprises are even further along the adoption curve.
 By 2019, more than 30% of the 100 largest vendors' new software investments will have shifted from cloud-first to cloud-only," according to a recent press release by Gartner.

 CHALLENGES of IaaS

 A raft of business challenges have emerged to face service providers that offer IaaS services to clients and customers.
 These may include subscriber expectation management, defining support systems that handle different forms of payments from customers, accommodating the need for custom analytics that measures customer profitability and usage, managing the service value chain, and controlling business with multiple partners.
 Also, service operators must remain agile in terms of experimenting with product prices, product features, the configuration of service packages, and navigating the intricacies of customer licenses.
 They must also work to actively manage customer expectations and refine the concept of datacentre 'in-the-sky.'